Coronavirus Disease 2019 (COVID-19) FAQs

 Q: How is Illinois handling the Coronavirus Disease 2019 (COVID-19)?

 For more information on the Coronavirus Disease 2019, go to: coronavirus.illinois.gov.
-Also see the Illinois Department of Public Health website at: http://dph.illinois.gov/covid19/.
+Also see the Illinois Department of Public Health website at: http://dph.illinois.gov/.

-Q: Does the Governor intend to issue an executive order to close community colleges and universities at any point?
+Q: Does the Governor intend to issue an Executive order to close community colleges and universities at any point?

-Q: Are ICCB Board Meetings impacted by the COVID-19 pandemic?
+Q: Are ICCB Board Meetings impacted by the COVID 19 pandemic?

 Q: Should community colleges be moving toward essential personnel on campus only?

-Yes, see: https://www.iccb.org/coronavirus-guidance-resources/ for the latest guidance.
+See: https://www.iccb.org/iccb/coronavirus-guidance-resources/ for the latest guidance.

 Q: Has ICCB extended the deadline for submission of community college Recognition documents?